shimaore/abrasive-ducks/README.md

   - splice from array (using index)
   - remove from object (using key)

-Notice: values are JSON values (string, number, object, array, `true`, `false`, `null`) and binary/blob for some fields.
+Notice: values are JSON values (string, number, object, array, `true`, `false`, `null`).

 So basically we're looking for some kind of language to use to specifiy those operations and combine them (imperatively and in a way that can be parsed by the `client_policy` code easily).

 Some references: [JSONpath](https://www.npmjs.com/package/jsonpath), [JSONata](http://docs.jsonata.org/programming.html)
-But both offer something much closer to Turing-complete, which means it can't be analyzed by a policy.
+But both offer something much closer to Turing-complete, which means the descriptions can't be analyzed by a security policy.

 Maybe something along the lines of (again) `flat-ornaments`, with operations: